tb0hdan/domains/README.md

 - More than 1TB of Internet traffic is just 3 Mbytes of compressed data
 - 1 million domains is just 5 Mbytes compressed
 - More than 500TB of Internet traffic is necessary to get 76 million domains (6.6TB / 1 million).
-- Only 346 Mbytes of disk space is required to store 76 million domains in a compressed form
+- Only 621 Mbytes of disk space is required to store 164 million domains in compressed form
 - 1Gbit fully saturated link is good for about 2 million new domains every day
 - 8c/16t and 64 Gbytes of RAM machine is good for about 2 million new domains every day
 - 2 [ISC Bind9](https://www.isc.org/bind/) instances (>400 Mbytes RSS each) are required to get 2 million new domains every day